-Radio frequency (RF) welding, also known as high frequency welding, is a fabric welding technology that uses electromagnetic energy to fuse materials together.
+Radio frequency (RF) welding, also known as high-frequency welding machines, is a fabric welding technology that uses electromagnetic energy to fuse materials together.
 Commonly referred to as RF welding, this technology can accommodate a variety of custom projects and create secure seams.

 Radio frequency is the latest to join the Miller Weldmaster family of industrial fabric welding technologies.
 If you’re interested in radio frequency technology but aren’t sure if it’s the right solution for you, we’re here to help.
 To help guide your investment decision, we’ve rounded up the top perks of investing in radio frequency welding technology below.